 - Daily product or company-related snaps: These won’t necessarily drive instant sales, but they will fuel brand engagement.

 - Geofiltered images: Geofilters allow businesses or individuals to purchase and create a Snapchat filter available to all users within a certain area for a certain period of time.

 - Influencer-led content: influencers can be particularly effective on Snapchat.
 You can do influencer marketing in two ways - by sponsoring influencers’ posts or doing a Snapchat takeover, where an influencer literally takes control of your Snapchat account for a limited period of time.

 You should post on Snapchat three times a day, every four or five hours.
 Any more than that is overkill, and any less isn’t enough to sustain engagement.

 The important thing with Snapchat is to keep everything as short as possible.
-Don’t let your stories run on for two long.
+Don’t let your stories run on for too long.
 A story should consist of 10 posts or fewer.
 You should also post at a lower frequency and spread your posts out over the course of the day.
-Be sure to be creative too: don’t just post simple images; add stickers, emojis, lenses and filters.
+Be sure to be creative, too: don’t just post simple images; add stickers, emojis, lenses, and filters.

 Types of Content You Should Consider

 Once you narrow down the social media platforms you want to use to build your business's social media marketing strategy, you will need to determine the type of content you want to share on those platforms.
 Different types of content appeal to and engage differently with different people, so it is essential to experiment and see what works and what doesn’t.
 Eventually, you will figure out what types of content performs best and engages with the most people.
 You will also figure out what types of content align with your business’ marketing goals and objectives.